Zillow: 2015 to present

 Following the Trulia acquisition, Zillow began operating under the name Zillow Group, which comprised four real estate brands: Zillow, Trulia, StreetEasy, and HotPads.

 In April 2018, Zillow announced it would begin buying and selling homes through a new business, Zillow Offers, in partnerships with local brokerages and agents.
 In June of that same year, Zillow signed a partnership with Century 21 Canada to begin listing Canadian properties on the site, marking the first country outside the United States to be covered by the company.

 In February 2019, Rich Barton returned to the CEO role, replacing Rascoff.
 In May of that year, the company announced it would be expanding its home-buying business, Zillow Offers, to new markets.

 In February 2020, Zillow's stock was up 18% after hitting a four-year low.
 In March of the same year, the company announced a cut in expenses by 25%, and paused hiring due to the COVID-19 pandemic.
 In July 2020, Zillow became one of the first companies to let employees keep working from home indefinitely.
 In March 2021, Zillow stated it had hired about 1,500 employees over the past twelve months.
 The company then announced plans to increase the workforce by 40% by hiring more than 2,000 employees nationwide by the end of the year.

 In November 2021, CEO Barton announced the company would shutter the home-buying part of the business, sell its existing inventory, and lay off 25% of its employees.
 When Barton announced the company would cease purchasing homes, Zillow owned about 7,000 houses.
 The division responsible for acquiring and selling homes, Zillow Offers, resulted in the company losing $420 million in the third quarter of 2021.

-In September 2024, Zillow announced it will be partnering with First Street, a leader in climate risk financial modeling, to introduce a new Climate Risk Score to help home shoppers assess potential climate-related risks for properties.
-This score evaluates risks such as flooding, wildfires, and extreme heat, providing transparency and enabling buyers to make more informed decisions.
-The feature is part of Zillow's ongoing effort to enhance the home-buying experience by integrating relevant environmental data.